 - Make sure every ingredient has protein.
 Many people will use water to make smoothies because it has zero calories, but guess what?
 It also has zero protein.

 - Don’t overlook the protein in fruits and vegetables.
 Smoothies usually contain bananas because they are great at repairing and replenishing the body post workout, and they’re naturally sweet.
 One banana also contains 1.6g of protein!
-One cup of spinach contains nearly 1g of protein and kale contains 3g protein per cup!
+One cup of spinach contains nearly 1g of protein and kale contains 3g of protein per cup!

-- Boost the protein naturally.
+- Figure out your personal protein goals.
 According to Harvard Medical School, the average sedentary person (someone who doesn’t exercise) needs just 0.8g of protein per kilogram of body weight.
-To figure this out for yourself, multiply your body weight in pounds by 0.36.

 Although I included over 50 ways to add protein to smoothies in my book High Protein No Powder…

-2. Kefir
+2. KEFIR

 You know how bone broth is so good for you?
 It’s because of the gelatin that is extracted from the bones when you cook them.
 Collagen is uncooked gelatin, and adding a scant tablespoon to a smoothie boosts the protein by 10 grams!

-By itself, collagen is tasteless, odorless and dissolves without any issues.
-I add it daily to my green maca smoothie and love the benefits in my hair, skin and nails.
-It is important however, to buy quality collagen.
+By itself, collagen is tasteless, odorless, and dissolves without any issues.
+I add it daily to my Green Maca Smoothie and love the benefits in my hair, skin, and nails.
+It is important, however, to buy quality collagen.
 I only use and recommend Perfect Supplements grass-fed hydrolyzed collagen.

 Psst!
 Crumbs readers can save 10% on their order when you use the code CRUMBS10 at checkout!

 On the other hand, peanut milk will give you 9 grams of protein in just a ½ cup!
 Peanut milk isn’t available commercially in many places, so your best bet is to make it yourself.
-This easy peanut milk recipe calls for just two ingredients – peanuts and water – and you can sweeten and/or flavor the nut milk however you’d like.
+This easy Peanut Milk Recipe calls for just two ingredients – peanuts and water – and you can sweeten and/or flavor the nut milk however you’d like.

-5. Peanuts
+5. PEANUTS

 If your default liquid is cow milk, you might already know that one cup has 8 grams of protein.
 But did you know that:

-- Goat milk has 9 grams of protein per cup?
+- Goat milk has 9 grams of protein per cup

 - And sheep milk has a whopping 15 grams of protein per cup!